Recover Data From Unallocated Drive

 To fix an unallocated disk without losing data, first scan the space for recoverable data using a data recovery program.
 After recovering your files, re-allocate the space using the Diskpart utility or the Disk Management app in Windows.

 To recover the unallocated space on your hard drive, use Disk Management and allocate the space to an existing partition or simply create a new partition.
 You can use the Diskpart command to do the same.
+If the unallocated space is the result of a corrupted or missing partition table, you can use TestDisk.

-2. Use Disk Management’s error checking feature to find and fix errors on the HDD.
-To do this–open Disk Management, right-click on the affected drive and click on Properties, go to Tools and select the Check option.
+2. Use Disk Management’s error-checking feature to find and fix errors on the HDD.
+To do this–open Disk Management, right-click on the affected drive and click on Properties, go to Tools, and select the Check option.

 3. Initialize the drive using Disk Management.
 You can take a look at this tutorial on how to initialize a disk without losing data.